IRS Issues Final Tangible Property "Repairs" RegulationsOctober 24, 2013

 The new proposed regulations for dispositions significantly modify the temporary regulations and simplify the rules around partial dispositions.
 There is no longer a mandatory requirement to recognize a partial disposition except in the case of a sale or casualty loss.
 Now a taxpayer can make an annual election to dispose of a portion of an asset.
 Consequently, the general asset accounting rules generally reverted to the “old” rules since the changes made in the temporary 2011 regulations are no longer necessary.

-If you have any questions regarding the compliance obligations that your business now must face, and the opportunities that many of these new rules present, please contact Crystal Germanese at email@example.com or 860-570-6496.
+If you have any questions regarding the compliance obligations that your business now must face, and the opportunities that many of these new rules present, please contact Andrew Lattimer at (860) 570-6327 or email@example.com.

 Disclaimer: Under U.S. Treasury Department guidelines, we hereby inform you that (1) any tax advice contained in this communication is not intended or written to be used, and cannot be used by you, for the purpose of avoiding penalties that may be imposed on you by the Internal Revenue Service (or state and local or other tax authorities), and (2) no part of any tax advice contained in this communication is intended to be used, and cannot be used, by any party to promote, market or recommend any transaction or tax-related matter(s) addressed herein without the express and written consent of Blum, Shapiro & Company, P.C.